LukeGrahamLandry/franca/devlog.md

   i choose to believe its just lying and remapping them secretly.
 - if the decission is apple just doesn't have emerg_wr, then i just have to do the virt queue thing. got hello world to work on qemu eventually... would you believe... doesn't work on avf.
+- yayyyy, the last thing missing was notify after changing config but before putting a thing in the queue.

 ## (Nov 11)